spiceai/samples/README.md

 # Samples

-Learn about Spice AI with in-depth samples
+Learn about Spice.ai with in-depth samples

-- [Kubernetes](kubernetes/README.md) - Use Spice AI in your Kubernetes cluster
+- [Kubernetes](kubernetes/README.md) - Use Spice.ai in your Kubernetes cluster
-- [LogPruner](logpruner/README.md) - Use Spice AI to prune logs during periods of low load
+- [LogPruner](logpruner/README.md) - Use Spice.ai to prune logs during periods of low load